WASdev/sample.javaee7.sleepybatchlet/README.md

 2. Log in with your user name and password.
 3. Select Applications > New Application.
 4. Select the New Enterprise Application link.
-5. Using the Local file system option, click Browse, and select the war file that you downloaded from GitHub.
+5. Using the Local file system option, click Browse, and select the war file that you built using Maven.
 6. Click Next to follow the wizard using the default options, until the Finish button is displayed.
 7. When the Confirm changes section is displayed, click Save.
 8. Click Applications > Application Types > WebSphere enterprise applications.